 - PET or other nuclear scan.

-- Doctors may also examine other parts of your child's body to make sure that the tumor hasn't spread.
+- Doctors may also examine other parts of your body to make sure that the tumor hasn't spread.

 How are they treated?

 Treatment for a soft tissue sarcoma is based on the stage, type, and location of the cancer and other things, such as your overall health.
 The main treatments include:

 You'll probably have surgery to remove the cancer.

 - Radiation therapy.

 This uses high-dose X-rays to destroy cancer cells and shrink tumors.
 It may be used before, during, or after surgery.

 These medicines kill fast-growing cells, including cancer cells and some normal cells.